kakashidinho/metalangle/README.md

   Hence, draw calls that use unsupported offsets, strides, and vertex formats will force MetalANGLE to do conversions on the fly.
 - ~~MSAA is not supported yet.~~
+- Old OpenGL ES 2.0 only implementation can be found on [gles2 branch](https://github.com/kakashidinho/metalangle/tree/gles2)
 - __Platforms supports__:
   - MetalANGLE only supports __MacOS 10.13+__ for Mac.
   - For iOS, the min supported version is __iOS 9.0__.
 However, Metal acceleration is only available